alphagov/govuk-developer-docs/source/manual/alerts/rabbitmq-no-consumers-consuming.html.md

 This alert catches the case where a consumer is connected to the queue but failing to process messages in a timely fashion.

-The check is performed by connecting to RabbitMQ's admin API, so the information given is from Rabbit's point of view.
+The Icinga check is performed by connecting to RabbitMQ's admin API, so the information given is from Rabbit's point of view.
 It looks at the number of messages still to be delivered.